COVID-19 NOTICE

 Dealing with the aftermath of a data breach requires significant resources, diverting attention and efforts away from regular business operations.

-To mitigate these impacts, organizations must invest in robust data security measures, promptly address any breaches, communicate transparently with affected customers, and demonstrate a commitment to protecting customer data.
+To mitigate these impacts, organizations must invest in robust data security measures, promptly address any breaches, communicate transparently with affected customers, and demonstrate a commitment to customer data security.

 How to Collect and Handle Data Securely?